NickDorkins/reading-notes/Code 301/class-01.md

 ## SMACSS Official Documentation
 Source: http://smacss.com/

 SMACSS is more style guide than rigid framework.
 There is no library you have to download or install.
 There is no git repository for you to clone.
 SMACSS is a way to examine your design process and as a way to fit those rigid frameworks into a flexible thought process.
 It is an attempt to document a consistent approach to site development when using CSS.
-And really, who isn’t building a site with CSS these days?!